 3. Generate audio per segment — Create separate TTS audio files for each segment.

-4. Use the Segments API — Submit all segments in a single Sync API call with different audio inputs per time range.
+4. Use the Segments API — Submit all segments in a single Sync Labs API call with different audio inputs per time range.
 See the Segments Guide.

 For batch translation of multiple videos, use the Batch API to submit up to 500 generation requests in one operation.